lakshman5876/lakshman5876.github.io/index.md

 ### [Storage Space](http://play.google.com/store/apps/details?id=com.cls.partition)
 <img  style="float: left; margin-right: 10px; margin-bottom: 10px;width: 80px" src="/assets/main/pt.png" alt=""/>
 Checkout your memory storage and clear some space.
-Find out about the memory storage of your phone.
-Are you getting the memory storage space promised by the manufacturer?
+Find out which apps and files are taking up storage space.
+How much of the memory storage space you paid for is actually available to you?
 [FAQs](./pt_faqs/)

 <div style="clear: left;"/>